 Objectivity is key in making sure that you’re properly classifying needs and wants.
 While lots of the things Americans spend money on every day might feel like necessities, we tend to spend a significant chunk of our budgets on wants.
 Make sure that you regularly review your spending and properly allocate money for needs and wants in a budget-healthy way.

 - Aside from needs and wants, expenses can also be split into “fixed” and “variable” categories.
 By organizing your budget this way, you can begin to figure out exactly what your costs will look like on a month-to-month basis.

 - When budgeting, it might be helpful to have a financial advisor optimize your financial plans to make sure you’re still on track for long-term goals like retirement.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.